Tongue Ties: What, So What, What To Do

 Yeah, maybe, no biggie either way.
 As long as her weight is going up, all good.
 If not, she’ll need to go on formula.
 We’ll re-weigh her in a week.

-Her lips opened up so much more, she was able to finally generate an obvious and proper seal.
+Her mouth and lips opened up so much more, she was able to finally generate an obvious and proper seal when nursing.

-Her mouth opened so much more than it was before.
-Her cry was different, stronger, throatier.
-Everyone commented on it.
-Her tongue could move up and around, in a normal way, but I hadn’t even realized how restricted it was before.
+Her mouth opened so much more than it was able to before the procedure.
+Her cry was different, stronger.
+Everyone commented on it, the nurses holding her, her grandma later that day.
+Her tongue could move up and around, in a normal way, making it obvious but only in hindsight how restricted it was before.

-The procedure was simple, the pediatric dentist removed her upper lip tie, lower lip tie, and tongue tie - it wasn’t just the fiber visible inside her mouth, but it was actually removing quite a lot of material from the mid-line of her tongue, into an area that looked (and in hindsight obviously had to be) deep in her throat.
+The procedure looked relatively straight forward, the pediatric dentist removed upper lip tie, lower lip tie, and tongue tie.
+The last ‘tie’ wasnt wasn’t just the thin mid-line fiber visible inside her mouth, but it was actually removing quite a lot of material from the mid-line to the outer edges of her tongue, deeper into the throat than I’d originally expected.

 I watched the whole procedure from over his shoulder, looking at her mouth or the camera he sometimes used that sent video to a monitor.
-As soon as he was done, I was saying to myself “why was this not instantly diagnosed in the hospital as soon as she was born?”
+As soon as he was done, I remember thinking to myself “why was this not instantly diagnosed in the hospital as soon as she was born?”

 Tongue Tied (the book, and my adult experience) #

 Skip forward a few years.
-Other than the story of how inadequate the American medial system is, I didn’t think about the tongue tie thing for a year or so. then I remembered, in the conversations, people saying “it’s heritable”, and then I looked up a functional test for myself, and failed it, hard.
+Other than the story of how inadequate the American medical system is, I didn’t think about the tongue tie thing for a year or so. then I remembered, in the conversations with various people about it, several times someone saying “it’s heritable”.

 Tongue Tie Test: Quick Self-Test to see if you are secretly Tongue Tied!
 (FOR SINGERS)

-I obviously had one, next read Tongue-Tied: How a Tiny String Under the Tongue Impacts Nursing, Speech, Feeding, and More.
+I obviously had one, so I next got from the library the book Tongue-Tied: How a Tiny String Under the Tongue Impacts Nursing, Speech, Feeding, and More.

 After reading that, I was fully committed to the procedure, just needed to line up the details.
 It’s not trivial, but not difficult or complicated.